-These criminal links pose a serious threat to firms’ professional reputations and can lead to legal repercussions, especially if these firms operate within a regulated sector.
+These links pose a serious threat to firms’ reputations and can lead to legal repercussions, especially if these firms operate within a regulated sector.

 Why is Automating Adverse Media Checks Essential?

-Despite the pressing need for efficient, effective adverse media monitoring, legacy and manual screening solutions present significant challenges for modern compliance teams.
+Despite the pressing need for efficient, effective adverse media monitoring, legacy and manual solutions carry significant challenges for today’s compliance teams.

-Traditional processes usually group customers into low-, medium-, and high-risk ‘buckets’.
-This is a problem for the following reasons:
+Traditional processes usually group customers into “risk buckets” of low-, medium-, and high-risk.
+This is a problem for a number of reasons:

-- To be compliant with basic EDD requirements, high-risk clients must be monitored on an ongoing basis.
-However, the processes by which people are classed as high-risk, and subsequently monitored, often leave much to be desired.
+- To be compliant with basic KYC due diligence requirements, high-risk clients must be monitored on an ongoing basis.
+But the processes by which people are classed as high-risk and subsequently monitored often leave much to be desired.

-- Institutions often use manual internet searches, “googling” news articles to search for negative news involving individual high-risk clients.
-Compliance staff must then review potential matches to determine whether the person named in the media stories is actually the individual they are investigating.
-This type of search is labor-intensive and entails high compliance costs.
+- Institutions use internet searches , “googling” news articles to perform manual searches for adverse media on each individual high-risk client.
+Then, compliance staff must review these potential matches to determine whether the person named in media stories is actually the individual they are investigating.
+This type of search is incredibly labor-intensive and means high compliance costs for institutions.

-- The limits inherent in manual monitoring also mean that media sources may be missed during searches.
-Moreover, manual searches provide only a static snapshot of risk; in a world where media coverage updates by the second, this is inadequate.
+- The limits inherent in manual monitoring also mean that some media sources may be missed.
+Moreover, these searches provide only a static snapshot of risk levels; in a world where media coverage updates by the second, this is inadequate.

 Adverse Media Best Practices

 The media landscape is fluid and fast-moving, which makes capturing relevant negative news stories a challenge for many businesses.
 In order to optimize the adverse media screening process, firms should be familiar with the following best practices: